Miserlou/Zappa/README.md

 Zappa will automatically set up a regularly occuring execution of your application in order to keep the Lambda function warm.
 This can be disabled via the 'keep_warm' setting.

+#### Serving Static Files / Binary Uploads

+Zappa is for running your application code, not for serving static web assets.
+If you plan on serving custom static assets in your web application (CSS/JavaScript/images/etc.,), you'll likely want to use a combination of AWS S3 and AWS CloudFront.

+Your web application framework will likely be able to handle this for you automatically.
+For Flask, there is [Flask-S3](https://github.com/e-dard/flask-s3), and for Django, there is [Django-Storages](https://django-storages.readthedocs.io/en/latest/).

+Similarly, you will not be able to accept binary multi-part uploads through the API Gateway.
+Instead, you should design your application so that binary uploads go [directly to S3](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/browser-examples.html#Uploading_a_local_file_using_the_File_API), which then triggers an event response defined in your `events` setting!
+That's thinking serverlessly!

 #### Enabling CORS

 To enable Cross-Origin Resource Sharing (CORS) for your application, follow the [AWS "How to CORS" Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) to enable CORS via the API Gateway Console.
 Don't forget to enable CORS per parameter and re-deploy your API after making the changes!